shadowbq/matrix.dot.files/docs/README.nodejs.md

 # Node-js

-## How to install Node with NPM via NVM
+## How to install,update Node with NPM via NVM

 The `profile` setting disables NVM from modifying the .bashrc